nyakaz73/spring-native/README.md

 COPY --from=builder /build/target/spring-native .
 ENTRYPOINT ["/spring-native"]
 ```
-This Dockerfile worked for me in my case since i'm on MacOS (not M1 chip), the other one were giving me some binary distro issues
+This *Dockerfile.native* worked for me in my case since i'm on MacOS (not M1 chip), the other one were giving me some binary distro issues
 since by default the Docker build command targets arm64 machine.
 There is a work-around  you can always specify the machine name
 in you docker build command eg:
 ```shell